heyselbi/matmul/README.md

 **Quay repository account and robot access**

-Go to [quay.io](quay.io) and create an account.
+Create an account in [quay.io](quay.io).
 Once account is setup, on the top right click "Create New Repository" and create a "Container Image Repository" with a name of "matmul", set it to public, choose empty repository and click "Create Public Repository".

-Now let's set up the robot that will allow access to your repositories.
-On top right, click on your username, then "Account Settings".
+Now let's set up the robot that will allow access to repositories.
+On top right, click on username, then "Account Settings".
 On the left, click on the image of a robot, then on the right "Create Robot Account".
 Then, fill in "build" for a name and provide description if desired and click "Create Robot Account".
-Choose all repositories you would like to access.
-In our case, it is only "matmul", whose permissions need to be set "Write" and click "Add permissions".
-Now you have a robot that will facilitate push, pull access to your repository.
+Choose all repositories that need to be accessed.
+In this case, it is only "matmul", whose permissions need to be set "Write" and click "Add permissions".
+This robot now will facilitate push, pull access to your repository.

 ## Setup